English Português Español Français

 Format: 150mm x 235mm.

-Lamination: Matt on the cover, localised varnish on the cover.
+Lamination: Matt on the cover, spot varnish on the cover.

 Book 2 – Society